 +2, +2, +1; -1, -2, -2

-In the Allemande his move to the relative major is painted in 015 colors that he *holds* long enough to convince us that he’s holding that color.
+In the Allemande his move to the relative major is painted in 015 colors that he *holds* long enough to convince us that he’s deliberately holding that color.
 Reminds us of Brahms’ cello sonata – E - G - B C - B - etc.

-045 C - - F E - F - opens Brahms op.
-88 and it has a future in the sarabande.
-Brahms carried his sarabande around with him in a notebook for yeears and years, and eventually he found its reason to be in op.
+045 C - - F | E - F - opens Brahms op.
+88 and 045 has a future in the sarabande.
+Brahms carried his sarabande around with him in a notebook for years and years, and eventually he found its reason to be in op.
 88.

 The structural keys of op.
 88 are b6ths of each other – F, Db, A. However, the dominants of each bear structural weight as well.
 The result is an augmented scale.
 F C; Bb Ab; A E – or 014589 – C Db E F Ab Anat